-Thank you for being a part of Passwordless Day!
+Thank you for being a part of the first ever Passwordless Day!

 We're here to declare that there is a better way to do user security.
-We're here to unburden ourselves of clunky, annoying passwords and the vulnerable (and expensive) systems that support them.
+We're here to unburden ourselves of clunky, annoying passwords and the vulnerable systems that support them.